whatnameshouldiuse/Super-4-Project/README.md

 ## Usage

-* When the page is loaded select your vehicle year, make, and model
+* When the page is loaded, select your vehicle year, make, and model
-* Then select the DIY sevice or maintenance desired
+* Then select the DIY service or maintenance desired
 * Then click find info
-* The user will be directed to a page that has Videos to walk you through the service that was selected accoriding to the year, make, and model of the vehicle that was selected.
+* The user will be directed to a page that has Videos to walk you through the service that was selected according to the year, make, and model of the vehicle that was selected.
-* The user will also be directed to be able to order the parts needed to perform this service
+* The user will also have the ability to be able to order the parts needed to perform this service

 <p align="right">(<a href="#readme-top">back to top</a>)</p>